hivesolutions/scudum/README.md

 ### Environment

-The currently recommended environments are Ubuntu 14.04+ or Scudum itself configured for building.
+The currently recommended environments are Ubuntu 22.04, 24.04 or 26.04, or Scudum itself configured for building.

 ### Installation